-It is recognised that there may be circumstances whereby staff members are known to pupils/students outside of work.
+It is recognised that there may be circumstances whereby Colleagues are known to pupils/students outside of work.
 Examples include membership of sports clubs and family connections.

-Staff members must declare any relationship outside of school that they may have with pupils/students.
+Colleagues must declare any relationship outside of school that they may have with pupils/students.